These Brands Are Offering Up Pride Fashion With A Capital P

-We're just one day away from the beginning of Pride month, and with this year marking the 50th anniversary of the Stonewall Riots, it's likely to be one of the most memorable commemorations we've seen to date.
-There are marches everywhere, from small town parades throughout the country to the weekend-long NYC and LA spectacles.
-Suffice to say, no matter where you are, you'll be treated to a visual feast: a kaleidoscope of colors worn in joyful celebration.
+This year, however, with protests prompted by the killing of George Floyd, Breonna Taylor, and more Black people at the hands of the police, and stay-at-home orders still in effect for many due to the pandemic, Pride month is not looking like those in years past.

-Everyone celebrates Pride differently, but one easy way to spread all that love around is to put your money where your pride is: donate to organizations that honor the LGBTQ+ community.
-Thankfully, several fashion brands get in on the celebration with Pride merch, donating a portion or all of the proceeds to organizations that fight for LGBTQ+ rights.
-Some, like American Apparel and H&M, are designing Pride-themed collections in honor of June's arrival, while others, like our faves Green Box Shop and Otherwild, focus on queer organizations all year round.
+That said, now it's more important than ever to celebrate love and togetherness, whether or not physical Pride parades are taking place.
+And one easy way to spread all that love around is to put your money toward a good cause — by donating to organizations that honor, advocate for, and benefit the LGBTQ+ community.

+With many fashion brands getting in on the celebration with Pride collections, you can also shop for an outfit to match this month, knowing that proceeds from your purchase are going to organizations that fight for LGBTQ+ rights.
+Some, like Puma and ASOS, are designing Pride-themed collections in honor of June's arrival, while others, like our faves TomboyX and Otherwild, focus on queer organizations all year round.

 Ahead, check out our A to Z guide to shopping this Pride month.